spitlo/spitlo.github.io/content/code/karakter.md

 Karakter is a Bash script that takes text input (either from a pipe, as plain text arguments or as a file) and adds a little character to the text by substituting visually similar glyphs for letters a-z and A-Z. I wrote it because I wanted to come up with a pretty basic cli that I could then convert to other languages that I’ve been wanting to try out, like [Ada](https://www.adaic.org/) and [Fortran](https://fortran-lang.org/).
 I encourage everyone to not hold their breath for that though -- at the moment there is a working version in [V](https://vlang.io) and work-in-progress versions in [Nim](https://nim-lang.org/) and [Zig](https://ziglang.org/).

-There is a default style that’s sort of a kitchen sink mix of very different looking glyphs, and then there’s three less eclectic styles, `¢џБ≡┎pμ∩κ`, `ƒάїгψłάľє` and `LŌŪĐMŌŪṪH`.
+There is a default style that’s sort of a kitchen sink mix of very different looking glyphs, and then there’s four less eclectic styles, `¢џБ≡┎pμ∩κ`, `ƒάїгψłάľє`, `LŌŪĐMŌŪṪH` and `₥0₦€¥₸₳£₭`.

-All glyphs are chosen from [this list](https://github.com/ehmicky/cross-platform-terminal-characters) of "All the characters that work on most terminals" so they should work on most terminals.
+Most glyphs are chosen from [this list](https://github.com/ehmicky/cross-platform-terminal-characters) of "All the characters that work on most terminals" so they should work on most terminals -- the exception being the set "Moneytalk" which is made up entirely of currency symbols (plus `1` and `0`, of course) and is not guaranteed to work everywhere.

 There are some other flags, but the project readme has more information.